-A MISS means that the cache simply isn’t there yet.
-For example, when you clear your cache on your WordPress site, the cache has to rebuild.
+A MISS means that the website cache simply isn’t there yet.
+For example, when you clear your cache on your site, the cache has to rebuild.
 This happens when a visitor hits the page or post again for the first time.
 The subsequent visits after that are then served from cache, registering a HIT.

 The mobile version pretty much followed the exact same pattern across the board.

-Have you ever wondered how a WordPress host determines which areas of a site shouldn’t be cached?
+Have you ever wondered how a host determines which areas of a site shouldn’t be cached?
 The answer in a lot of cases is cookies. 🍪

 For example, on WooCommerce and Easy Digital Download sites, cookies such as

 woocommerce_items_in_cart cookie and